aangelone2/das-c/profiling/optimizations.md

+All the execution times discussed here are average estimates over 16 measurements, obtained using the `-pg` optimization option, where the standard error of the mean is renormalized with Student's t factors to keep into account finite-size effects (multiplied by `2.120/1.960`).

 # General Considerations

-Optimization was started at `200e6ad`; the library and main executable was compiled with `-O3` replaced by the `-pg` option, and the profiling results in `profiling/log-01.log` were obtained by running the commands
+Optimization was started at `200e6ad`; the profiling results in `profiling/log-01.log` were obtained by running the commands

 ```
 $ time ../build/das ave -s20 -v 11.large.dat